You Need A Room.

 It was because although I lived in the same location I didn't live in the same environment.

 And the result was I had a different body

 The Naskapi were immersed in nature and I was immersed in technology.

-The result was I wasn't in shape and in tune to access my own intuition.
+The result was I wasn't in shape to access my own intuition.